 Baseline Study Measurements: Sociodemographic data were collected at baseline, with race or ethnicity information collected via self-report.
 The estimated glomerular filtration rate (eGFR) was calculated by the race-free 2021 CKD-EPI creatinine equation.5 Cognitive function was assessed using the Montreal Cognitive Assessment (MoCA).6 Lower cognitive function was defined as scoring at or below the estimated age and education-specific normative 10th percentile from the Irish Longitudinal Study of Aging,7 after adding three points to the scores of non-White participants.8 We defined frailty status at baseline using a 36-item Frailty Index (FI) based upon the model of deficit accumulation.9 The FI is calculated as the sum of the score for each deficit divided by the total number of nonmissing items.
 We categorized frailty status as fit (FI ≤ 0.10), less fit (0.10 < FI ≤ 0.21), or frail (FI > 0.21).

 National Death Index Linkage: Outcomes of interest included all-cause and cardiovascular mortality.
 Methods of ascertainment and adjudication through the course of trial follow-up have been previously described.2 In the final report of the trial, mortality was ascertained through a US National Death Index (NDI) search completed in December 2016.2 For the current analysis, we completed an NDI search including deaths through 2020.
 As the NDI is continuously updated, the current analysis includes some deaths in 2016 that were not identified at the time of the final trial report.
 Possible matches were identified according to NDI guidelines.10 Deaths were treated as confirmed if they were a Class 1 match, or a Class 2, 3, or 4 match with a probabilistic score above cutoffs recommended by the NDI.10 Deaths ascertained in 2020 were based on the NDI preliminary data release.
-CVD mortality for NDI-based follow-up used the NDI Plus System, which automatically identifies underlying causes of death from death certificates, including conversion to ICD-10 codes. we defined CVD mortality as any death containing the ICD-10 codes of I00 to I99.11
+CVD mortality for NDI-based follow-up used the NDI Plus System, which automatically identifies underlying causes of death from death certificates, including conversion to ICD-10 codes.
+We defined CVD mortality as any death containing the ICD-10 codes of I00 to I99.11